thatbudakguy/qg/notes/warmup-questions.md

 - ~~If your character had a warning label, what would it say?~~
 - ~~What is one rule your character never breaks?~~
 - ~~- Describe your character’s personal hell.~~
+- ~~What is one thing your character admires about someone else in the party?~~
 - What is the best meal your character has ever eaten?
 - What is the best gift your character has ever received?
 - What is one title your character has earned that makes them proud?